Xilinx/finn/docs/finn/getting_started.rst

 Supported Hardware
 ===================
-**End-to-end support including driver:** For quick deployment, FINN targets boards supported by  `PYNQ <https://pynq.io/>`_ .
+**Shell-integrated accelerator + driver:** For quick deployment, we target boards supported by  `PYNQ <https://pynq.io/>`_ .
 For these platforms, we can build a full bitfile including DMAs to move data into and out of the FINN-generated accelerator, as well as a Python driver to launch the accelerator.
 We support the Pynq-Z1, Pynq-Z2, Ultra96, ZCU102 and ZCU104 boards.
 As of FINN v0.4b we also have preliminary support for `Xilinx Alveo boards <https://www.xilinx.com/products/boards-and-kits/alveo.html>`_ using PYNQ and Vitis, see instructions below for Alveo setup.

 **Vivado IPI support for any Xilinx FPGA:** FINN generates a Vivado IP Integrator (IPI) design from the neural network with AXI stream (FIFO) in-out interfaces, which can be integrated onto any Xilinx FPGA as part of a larger system.
 It's up to you to take the FINN-generated accelerator (what we call "stitched IP" in the tutorials), wire it up to your FPGA design and send/receive neural network data to/from the accelerator.